Greg-Bernard/EloquaDataLoader/README.md

 ### Module Breakdown:
 * **ElqBulk** - The core module that holds the ElqBulk class which performs BULK API 2.0 exports and syncs to your SQLite database, or dumps to JSON
-* **ElqRest** - **WARNING:** *Due to Eloqua not actually supporting bulk export of External Activities, this function uses a large amount of API calls, and takes a long time to complete a fresh pull, use at your own risk.* A custom wrapper for the Eloqua REST 2.0 API to import any, or all External Activities in your Eloqua instance.
+* **ElqRest** - **WARNING:** *Due to Eloqua not actually supporting bulk export of External Activities, this function uses a large amount of API calls, and takes a long time to complete a fresh pull, use at your own risk.* A custom wrapper for the Eloqua REST 2.0 API to import any, or all External Activities or Campaigns from your Eloqua instance.
 * **TableNames** - The list of tables currently available for export through BULK API in Eloqua
 * **config** - Company, username, and password used to log in to allow ElqDB to function, requires a user with Advanced Marketing User privileges or higher
 * **ldbs** - This is the module you'll be running most of the time, it has functions that facilitate the majority of syncing actions available through this script